ActiveLogin/ActiveLogin.Authentication/README.md

 ### Sponsors

 Active Solution is the main sponsor of Active Login.
+Active Solution is located in Stockholm (Sweden) and provides IT consulting with focus on web, cloud and AI.

 ![Active Solution](https://activese-assets-prod.azureedge.net/graphics/activesolution-logo.svg)